-As an example, let us consider again the pattern matching problem, where our task is to find the positions where a pattern p occurs in a string s.
+As an example, consider again the pattern matching problem, where our task is to find the occurrences of a pattern p in a string s.
 We already solved this problem efficiently using string hashing, but the Z-algorithm provides another way to solve the problem.